 Tips and advice on how to find the best living arrangement for your loved one

 Now you need professional help and finding good help, proved to be more challenging then you’re expected.
-Now the work nursing home comes to mind often but you realize how clueless you are about them.
-I hope my experience in this business may be of help.
+The word nursing home now comes to mind but you realize how clueless you are about it.

 Levels or care

-There are two main of levels of care for the elderly, you should be familiar with them.
-Once you understand their differences it will be easier to choose an appropriate place.
+There are two main of levels of care for the elderly – familiarize yourself with them.
+Once you understand their differences, it will be easier to choose an appropriate place.
 These two levels of care are sometimes blurred but they are fundamentally distinct.
 They are:

 #1 ASSISTED CARE

 Assisted care is a lower level of care.
 Usually consists of having a structure able to provide supervision and light touch support.
 There might be a nurse on the premises but they might not provide skilled services.
 Assisted care is usually found in residential apartments or living complexes designed for the elderly.
 These places may also provide some social activities, building management, cleaning, groceries delivery, transportation, and a number of other support services depending on each individual place and package deal.

 Skilled care, also called SUB ACUTE CARE.
 Skilled care is for people who can no longer take care of themselves.
 Skilled care are for those who are not sick enough to go to a hospital, but need some kind of service that can only be provided by licensed health care professionals.